jadhavss22/devTinder/src/README.md

 - Create POST /signup API to add data to db.
 - Push some doscuments through API calls from postman
 - Error Handeling using try, catch

+## Creating API 🔁 — Sync/loop (RESTful actions, CRUD).
 - Add the express.json middleware to your app
 - Make your signup API dynamic to receive data from end user
+- User.findOne with duplicate email ids, which object returns
+- API - GET user by emailId
+- API - Feed API to get all users from DB
+- Differrence between PATCH and PUT
+- API - Update a user by ID and for pratice by emailId

+## Data Sanitization & Schema Validations
+- Explore schematype options from the documentation
+- Add required, unique, trim, min/max Lingth, min/max.
+- Create custom validator function for gender
+- Add timestamps to the userSchema
+- Add API level validation on PATCH an PUT request & signup POST API
+- Data sanitization add API validation for each field
+- Install & explore validator functions and use for fields.